epw/consensus/consensus.md

 When you **describe a magical effect within your Paradigm but beyond your normal abilities**, the MC may tell you a resource you could consume to achieve the effect.

 >Even Mages have their limits.
 Archimedes supposedly said, "Give me the place to stand, and I shall move the earth," but he would need that place, and a long enough lever.
 When a Mage thinks about what they could do if only they had the power, or the tools, they can usually come up with something.
 It might not be easily achievable and they might not want to give it up, but the possibility is there.

+At the **end of session**: note any effects that lasted "until end of session," but should continue into the next.
+Also, use this time to briefly discuss any loose threads from this session, that are still on your mind.
+Finally, ask yourselves these questions as a group.
+For every one you answer “yes” to, everyone marks experience.
+- Did you show the lengths you were willing to go to in order to protect an Anchor?
+- Did you uncover a secret?
+- Did you learn something that puts your paradigms in perspective, or caused you to question them?
+- Did you expose the depths of your humanity, to yourself or to someone else?
+- Did you witness loss, selfishness, or pain born of magic?

+>This move wraps up the session, and rewards you for delving into certain parts of the game.
+After finishing it, pack up your character sheets.
+Go ahead and keep thinking about what might come next, and some of you might have Advancements to pick, but the game is done, for now.

 \End{Player}